woox99/Builtin-WebScraper-Tutorial/README.md

 Open Postman or a similar API platform, and make a request to the ``API domain`` and copy the payload in a ``raw`` ``json`` ``body`` of the request and set the request to POST.

-If you've done everything correctly, it will return with a json object of the companies technolgies.
+If you've done everything correctly, it will return with a json object of the companies technologies.

-## Step 0.2: Investigating the Site for Companie's IDs
+## Step 0.2: Investigating the Site for company's IDs

 Now we need a way to collect all off the companies' IDs so we can make a script that makes the API request for each ID.